CONGRATULATIONS TO THIS YEAR’S WINNERS!

 5. Plays can be written/performed in any language, however the playwright must provide an English translation for the jury.
 (The English translation is what the jury will be evaluating.)

-6. The playwright may have received funding to create or workshop this play.
+6. The playwright/creator/collective may have received funding to create or workshop the submitted work.

-7. All plays must have a performance time of 60 minutes or less.
-There is no page limit, but the play must fit within the Fringe’s 60-minute running time policy.
+7. All plays MUST have a running time of 60 minutes maximum.
+There is no page limit, but the play MUST fit within a 60-minute slot.
 (On average, one page takes 1.5 minutes to read aloud.
-A standard 60 minute play is between 35 and 45 pages.)
+On average, a 60-minute theatrical work is between 35 and 45 pages.)

 8. The script must be type-written and uploaded as a PDF file.
 The file name must be the title of the play.
-Please include a title page with the play’s title only, without the playwright’s name.
-Please do not include the playwright’s name on the pages of the script, in footnotes, endnotes, title page, appendices, etc. Musicals with audio recordings may share a URL to a YouTube / Vimeo / Soundcloud playlist as long as the creators are ANONYMOUS (create an account that has a neutral name, like MyMusicalName, not a pre-existing personal or professional account that indicates the creators or producers) or upload a .zip file that contains all the tracks.
+Please include a title page with the work’s title only, without the playwright/creator/collective’s name.
+Please do not include the playwright/creator/collective’s name or any identifying information on the pages of the script, in footnotes, endnotes, title page, appendices, ‘thank you’s, dedication, etc. Musicals with audio recordings may share a URL to a YouTube / Vimeo / Soundcloud playlist as long as the creators are ANONYMOUS (create an account that has a neutral name, like MyMusicalName, not a pre-existing personal or professional account that indicates the creators or producers) or upload a .zip file that contains all the tracks.

-10. The winner must use their Fringe Festival slot to produce the play that was submitted to the contest.
+10. The first place winner MUST use their 2025 Hamilton Fringe Festival slot to produce the play that was submitted to the contest.
+If the winner is unable to produce the winning show, the winner forfeits use of the free slot.

-11. The non-refundable entry fee ($35) can be paid online by PayPal when completing this application OR submitted by cheque in the mail.
-Payment is due within 5 days of the online submission of this form.
+11. The non-refundable entry fee ($35) can be paid online by PayPal when completing this application OR submitted by mailed cheque.
+Payment is due within 5 business days of the online submission date of this form.
 Cheques must be made payable to Hamilton Festival Theatre Company.
 Please clearly mark the outside of the envelope with “New Play Contest” and mail the cheque and a printed copy of your application form to 41 King William St, Suite 206, Hamilton ON, L8R 1A2.

 First Place: submissions now open